DreamCoder123/All-Interview-Question/README.md

 Constructor injection creates a new instance if any modification is done.
 The creation of a new instance is not possible in setter injection.
 In case the bean has many properties, then constructor injection is preferred.
 If it has few properties, then setter injection is preferred

+7. What are Spring Beans?
+They are the objects forming the backbone of the user’s application and are managed by the Spring IoC container.
+Spring beans are instantiated, configured, wired, and managed by IoC container.
+Beans are created with the configuration metadata that the users supply to the container (by means of XML or java annotations configurations.)

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features